agnescameron/teaching-site/_posts/hunter/2020-02-24-what-is-the-internet.md

 <img src="https://cdn.loc.gov/service/pnp/pga/00100/00117v.jpg" width="600">

 The physical layer can be very fragile!
-[Like when a Georgian woman accidentally cut off the internet for Armenia](https://www.theguardian.com/world/2011/apr/06/georgian-woman-cuts-web-access), or how sharks remain a huge threat to global connectivity. <br>
+[Like when a Georgian woman accidentally cut off the internet for Armenia](https://www.theguardian.com/world/2011/apr/06/georgian-woman-cuts-web-access), or how [sharks remain a huge threat to global connectivity](https://www.wired.com/2014/08/shark-cable/).

 **internet and environment**